brianartea/readme/README.md

-# Foobar
+# Testing Code 4 README.md

-Foobar is a Python library for dealing with word pluralization.
+Making the README.md into a website on Github

 ## Installation